-The Jewish quarter is a small area known as Josefov (named after the emperor Josef II, whose reforms helped to ease living conditions for the Jewish, the Jewish Quarter contains the remains of Prague’s former Jewish ghetto.) between the Old Town Square and the Vltava River.
-Here are two figures synonymous with this part of the city, Franz Kafka (1883 – 1924) and the mystical humunculus Golem created by Jehuda ben Bezalel, also known as Rabi Löw.
-Most of it can be walked around in a single day, but any detailed explorations needs time.
+The Jewish quarter is a small area known as Josefov (named after the emperor Josef II, whose reforms helped to ease living conditions for the Jewish.
+The Jewish Quarter contains the remains of Prague’s former Jewish ghetto.) between the Old Town Square and the Vltava River.
+Here are two figures synonymous with this part of the city, Franz Kafka (1883 – 1924) and the mystical homunculus Golem created by Jehuda ben Bezalel, also known as Rabi Löw.
+Most of it can be walked around in a single day, but any detailed explorations need time.
 The Jewish cemetery, Old-new Synagogue, Klausen Synagogue and the Pinkas Synagogue are definitely worthwhile sights.
-Be prepared for entrance admission to most of the sights ranging from 200 CZK or just buy 500 CZK for a ticket encompassing all the sights.
+Be prepared for entrance admission to most of the sights ranging from 200 CZK, or buy 500 CZK for a ticket encompassing all the sights.

-The Jews of this time prospered and coexisted in relative peace with their neighbours, the crusades of the 11th century however were to bring a tidal wave of sorrow.
-While en route to the Holy Land, the crusaders massacred the Czech Jews and plundered their properties, those who survived were forcibly converted to Christianity.
+The Jews of this time prospered and coexisted in relative peace with their neighbours.
+The crusades of the 11th century, however, were to bring a tidal wave of sorrow.
+While en route to the Holy Land, the crusaders massacred the Czech Jews and plundered their properties; those who survived were forcibly converted to Christianity.
 In this period, several significant changes were imposed on the remaining Jewish communities.
-Their synagogues were burned to the ground, their civil rights were severely limited and they were forced to build their community on the right bank of the Vltava only, thus limiting their movements and clearly identifying their minority group.
-This was the beginning of what later came to be known as the Jewish ghetto, an area which today is frequented by tourists.
+Their synagogues were burned to the ground.
+Their civil rights were severely limited.
+They were forced to build their community on the right bank of the Vltava only, thus limiting their movements and clearly identifying their minority group.
+This was the beginning of what later came to be known as the Jewish ghetto, an area frequented by tourists today.
 In 1254 the area was surrounded by a ghetto wall, following a decree of the third Lateran Council.
 The ghetto was a centre of learning, with its own Talmudic school and Hebrew printing press.
-Although Prague’s Jews were regularly subjected to discrimination and persecution, wealthy elders like Mayor Mordechai Maisel in the 16th century, won privileges for the ghetto by placing their wealth at the disposal of the imperial treasury.
+Although Prague’s Jews were regularly subjected to discrimination and persecution, wealthy elders like Mayor Mordechai Maisel in the 16th century won privileges for the ghetto by placing their wealth at the disposal of the imperial treasury.
 In 1784 Emperor Joseph II relaxed many restrictions, and in 1849 Josefov was incorporated into the city.
 Most of the ghetto slums were demolished at the end of the 19th century.
 After this, only a small part of the original ghetto remained – today’s Jewish Town – Josefov.

-At this time there were an estimated 56,000 Jews residing in Prague alone.
+At this time, an estimated 56,000 Jews were residing in Prague alone.
 Only 10% of the country’s entire Jewish population would survive the German occupation.
-Most were sent to a prison camp in Terezin (60 km North West of Prague) which today stands as a memorial museum and is open to the public.
+Most were sent to a prison camp in Terezin (60 km North-West of Prague) which today stands as a memorial museum and is open to the public.
 Hitler planned a museum in Josefov recording the history of the ‘extinct’ Jewish race.
 Ironically, this ensured the preservation of treasures and furnishings confiscated from synagogues all over Bohemia and Moravia.

 There are seven synagogues – The remnants of the old settlement, the Jewish Town Hall and the Old Jewish cemetery, the most remarkable in Europe.
 All the major sights of Josefov are part of the Jewish Museum and covered by an all-in-one ticket, available from any of the quarter’s numerous ticket offices.
-Ticket costs 480 CZK including the Old-New Synagogue, or 300 CZK without.
+The ticket costs 480 CZK, including the Old-New Synagogue, or 300 CZK without.

 Tip: Don’t visit the Jewish museum and synagogues on the Sabbath (Saturday), when all interiors are closed.